wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
-= 4.5.35 =
+= 4.5.36 =
-- small change adjustment for searching in the item selection tool
+- Another small fix to show html entities in the product title

 Full changelog on http://wpaffiliatefeed.com/category/releaselog/